datalumni/datalumni-iframes/README.md

 The results may be filtered by *Business Sector* and/or *Contract Type* (see [Parameters](#parameters)).

-It result can be stylized, inline or in columns (see [optional - use style query parameters](#optional-use-style-query-parameters))
+It result can be stylized, inline or in columns (see [Optional - Use styles query parameters](#optional---use-styles-query-parameters))

 ### How to insert the iframe into a website?